The Gentle Hands of Change

-We need to SIT DOWN.
-And then we need to STAND UP.
+We first need to sit down.
+From stillness we may find what we need to STAND UP.

 Victor Dubin posted the sequence of his practice on November 9, commenting, "same as November 8."
 He was understated in his delivery, but his point was extremely poignant.
 If you have been doing this work, not just the inner work but the work of being active, changing communities, building tolerance, planting the seeds of love, then your work today is the same as it was yesterday.
 Victor has been a warrior for peace for a long time.
 He does his practice, and then he steps out into the world doing the work of social change.
 One defeat does not change his path forward.
 Just get up, and do the same thing you have been doing.
 And keep sitting down, on your cushion, and doing the inner work.
 Because it will fuel you for the long road ahead.
 You cannot afford to be on an emotional roller coaster.
 You will burn out too soon.
 You will not be clear.
 You will get overwhelmed and then you will just want to shut down.
 You have to sit down and dig deep for this effort.

 If, however, you have not been working every day towards a more just world, if you have been hanging out in a silo, loving equality and freedom, but just believing that everything is going to be ok, then we need you on board now.
 We need your energy.
 We need you to pay attention, to find your cause and plug away, to step out of the comfortable route you navigate in your everyday life.
 We need you to speak up.

 When Victor posted yesterday, it struck me.
 It was the one post in a thousand that really got in.
 I got it.
 Point well taken, I responded.
 But I realized this morning that I was getting it at an intellectual level.

 In meditation, it sank in at a different level, because some insights came through that knit it all together.